UnipayFI/unitas-evm-contract/contracts/README_OLD.md

 USDu works by users sending in their stETH in exchange for USDu to be minted.
 Unitas moves stETH to custodian accounts and shorts equvilant amount of ETH perps on exchanges.

 stETH earns 3-4% yield annualized.
 Short perps earn 4-10% annualized.
-The yield is sent to our insurance fund 3 times a day, and a percentage of the yield is converted to USDu and sent to our staking contract increasing the value of each stUSDu with respect to USDu.
+The yield is sent to our insurance fund 3 times a day, and a percentage of the yield is converted to USDu and sent to our staking contract increasing the value of each sUSDu with respect to USDu.

 ## How yield is distributed to end users

-USDu holders have the option to stake their USDu in our staking contract, getting stUSDu in return.
+USDu holders have the option to stake their USDu in our staking contract, getting sUSDu in return.
 As the protocol makes money on the long stETH yield, plus short ETH perps, the profits are moved to an insurance fund (a simple gnosis multisig) controlled by the protocol.
-70% of the daily profits will be converted to USDu and deposited to the staking contract, increasing the ratio of USDu to stUSDu in staking contract and stUSDu value.
+70% of the daily profits will be converted to USDu and deposited to the staking contract, increasing the ratio of USDu to sUSDu in staking contract and sUSDu value.

 Users who choose not to stake their USDu will not be earning yield.
 The lower the ratio of USDu being in staking contract, the higher the yield is for users who choose to stake.
 The remainding yield is retained by the protocol as an insurance fund, used in case of protocol losses, paying bug bounties, etc.